andreamoleri/Floranet/README.md

 downloads and preprocesses the dataset.
 No manual intervention is required.
 A deep dive on how the code handles the process is as follows:

-1. Download the dataset and related files:
+1. The following resources are retrieved:
     - [Flower Images](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/102flowers.tgz)
     - [Segmented Images](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/102segmentations.tgz)
     - [Image Labels](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/imagelabels.mat)

-2. The data is extracted into the `Data` folder:
+2. The resources are extracted into the `Data` folder:
     - Images are stored in `Data/images`
     - Segmented images are stored in `Data/segmented_images`
     - Labels are processed and saved in `Data/train_set.csv`, `Data/valid_set.csv`, and `Data/test_set.csv`